cherryff911/python-Day2/PITCHME.md

 ---
 <br>
 In while loop, test expression is checked first.
 The body of the loop is entered only if the test_expression evaluates to True.
 After one iteration, the test expression is checked again.
-This process continues until the test_expression evaluates to False.
+This process continues until the test_expression evaluates to <i>False.</i>

 In Python, the body of the while loop is determined through indentation.

 Body starts with indentation and the first unindented line marks the end.

 Python interprets any non-zero value as True.
-None and 0 are interpreted as False.
+None and 0 are interpreted as <i>False.</i>

 ---